 - Write a script that verifies the backup data using MySQLCheck function

-- Configure CPM CLI
+- Configure N2WS CLI

 - Write a script on this new instance

 - That will recover the instance from the last N2WS backup.
 It will launch an instance from last snapshot using N2WS CLI

 - Connects to newly restored instance